Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Features of treatment

-Therapy involves the termination of contact with toxic agents and their speedy elimination, elimination unpleasant symptoms and regeneration of hepatocytes (the liver is able to independently restore up to 75% of damaged cells).
+Therapy involves stopping contact with toxic agents and their rapid elimination, elimination unpleasant symptoms and regeneration of hepatocytes (the liver is able to independently restore up to 75% of damaged cells).

 In the treatment of toxic hepatitis, drugs with a hepatoprotective effect are widely used: